Join mum Helen at the BabyLoved Family FunHouse festival in Preston

 Her next pop up BabyLoved Family FunHouse festival takes place at the People’s Production Lab in Cannon Street, Preston, on Saturday, April 27, from 11am until 3.30pm.

-The 36-year-old, who is also a supply teacher and consultant, says: “After having my first child, I realised how many they needed and I had to be a bit more savvy about passing things on and selling them.
+The 36-year-old, who is also a physical education teacher and consultant, says: “After having my first child, I realised how many items he needed, how expensive things are and I had to be a bit more savvy about reusing quality items.

 It is great to work with other creative women who contribute to the events.
 I have met some really amazing womenHelen Kerray

-“We thought we would reuse stuff with our second child, but I still wanted to treat my son, with good quality stuff to be reused, so it was not a total waste after being worn for a short period of time.
+“I love dressing my boys in gorgeous clothing but it made sense to sell on the good quality but no longer needed items through a quality event with like minded parents.

+“This saves items from being wasted after they have only been used for such a short period of time.”

-“So with a friend, who is no longer involved, I set up something that allowed people to recycle baby and toddler items and bring together smaller businesses in the community that specialise in children’s clothes, toys and accessories.
+“So with a friend, I set up BabyLoved Family that allowed people to recycle baby and toddler items and bring together smaller businesses in the community that specialise in children’s clothes, toys and accessories.
+I’m also a big fan of shopping locally, and realise the benefits of having lots of small local businesses all doing well together.

-“I set this up as something that would generate income and at first I generated nothing.

-“I started including services, like local groups and activities for children and invited them to the events and then it all just spiralled.
+“I then started including services, like local groups and activities for children and invited them to the events, and then it all just spiralled.
+The enjoyment factor meant that even more people were wanting to attend.
+It’s a massive group effort from all the invested businesses and attendees.

-“As I like things to be good quality and quirky, with a real sense of style, I found other people shared the same values.

-“I started to be selective about the things sold.
-I invited local independent brands to sell their items, which people prefer as they like to know they have bought things from a real person in the community, who has children.
-Each time, I get more businesses involved and it goes up another level.
+“I invited local independent brands to sell their items and each time, I get more businesses involved and it goes up another level.

 “I have relocated from village halls, to bigger venues, like People’s Production Lab, which allows me to bring in different activity providers.
 It has now become more of a family festival of activities, workshops, an indie brands marketplace, perfect preloved marketplace and a family food court.